 The Clendenin – Walton Area Improvements Project consists of building about 25 miles of 138-kilovolt transmission line, three substations and making upgrades to other transmission facilities in Roane and Kanawha counties.

-Transource® is developing the Independence Energy Connection (IEC) project, a new overhead electric transmission project to increase consumer access to more affordable power in the region.
+Transource® is developing the Independence Energy Connection (IEC) project, a new overhead electric transmission project to increase consumer access to more affordable power in the region and address reliability violations that will impact customers in Pennsylvania and Maryland.

 The electric transmission project will be built in two segments, East and West, totaling approximately 45 miles of transmission line in Pennsylvania and Maryland.
 The project also includes construction of two new substations in Pennsylvania and upgrades to two existing substations in Maryland.